cdupont/keycloak-hs/docs/tutorial.md

 ```

 The token has be verified.
 This function would raise an error if the token is wrong/forged.
-You can also past the token in an external tool to see its content, e.g. https://jwt.io/
+You can also paste the token in an external tool to see its content, e.g. https://jwt.io/
 Using the claims, we can extract all the users informations:

 ```